 My oldest daughter started Hartselle High School as a freshman and graduated this year.
 She currently is a freshman at the University of Alabama in Tuscaloosa.
 My younger daughter, Alleigh, is now a junior at HHS, and my son, Jack, is in the 2nd grade at Crestline Elementary.
 We absolutely love our new hometown and are happy to be involved in our community.
 When we moved here, I was the editorial director for a military media company that produced magazines, guides and videos for members of the military worldwide.
 I have since left that position and have been freelancing as a writer, editor and content creator.
 I have been spending my extra time volunteering with various organizations, including the Junior League of Morgan County, Morgan County Master Gardeners, Hartselle Historical Society, Crestline PTO and I currently serve as president of the Hartselle Kiwanis Club.
 Brain started the Civil Air Patrol program at HHS and HJHS, and serves as the commander/instructor for classes at both schools each day.
 He also sings in the choir at FUMC and serves as president of the Hartselle Rotary Club.
 I guess you could say we have immersed ourselves in our new community!

-What is your history in Hartselle and with the ambassador program?
+What is your history with the HACC and the Ambassador program?

-What are some good changes you’ve seen/experienced in Hartselle?
+What are some good changes you’ve seen or experienced in Hartselle?